 “We believe that academic endeavors are essential for individuals to reach their full potential.
-For that reason, our chapter is encouraging students to attend a four-year institution and reach higher educational achievement,” said PRSA California Gold Coast Chapter President and Scholarship Committee Chair Nancy Mayerson.
+For that reason, our chapter is encouraging students to attend a four-year institution and reach higher educational achievement,” said PRSA California Gold Coast Chapter Scholarship Committee Chair Nancy Mayerson.

 The chapter raised funds for the scholarships through program meeting fees and sponsorships, and hopes to grow the scholarship fund as the chapter grows.

 “We believe that the heart of a successful PR career is service to one’s community, so we’re seeking students who have both high academic achievement and a solid commitment to community service.
 So many worthy organizations rely on public relations and community outreach to fulfill their mission, and we want to see our young professionals helping to make a difference,” Mayerson said.

 Camarillo, Calif.-The California Gold Coast Chapter of the Public Relations Society of America recently awarded its annual scholarships to Stephanie Sellin and Lauren Graf, two students attending four-year colleges in the chapter’s geographic territory of Ventura, Santa Barbara and San Luis Obispo counties.
 The scholarship program is designed to support local education and professionalism in communication and public relations.

 The two scholarships of $500 each were awarded based on student academic merit and community involvement.
 “We had a significant number of very qualified students apply for the PRSA Gold Coast scholarship in our third year, which made it very hard to narrow the field to these two,” said Nancy Covarrubias Gill, president of the PRSA Gold Coast chapter.
 “Lauren and Stephanie are both women of integrity and they both combined great academics with contributions to the community and commitment to this profession.
 They are great examples of the future of the field of public relations.”